wwzjer/Semi-supervised-IRR/README.md

 Please cite this paper if you use the code:

     Wei Wei, Deyu Meng, Qian Zhao, Zongben Xu and Ying Wu, "Semi-supervised Transfer Learning for Image Rain Removal", in IEEE/CVF Conf. on Computer Vision and Pattern Recognition (CVPR'19), Long Beach, CA, June, 2019.

+## Acknowledge
+We use [Deep Detail Network](https://xueyangfu.github.io/projects/cvpr2017.html) as our baseline.
+Thanks for sharing the code!